naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | The text to append.
+printer | String | ID of the printer actor to use.
+Will use a currently active or default one when not provided.

 </div>